A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 With the exception of preventive care, high-deductible health plans normally cannot pay for any medical services until the insured has met at least the minimum deductible set by the IRS.
 But in the face of the COVID pandemic, those rules were relaxed.

-In March 2020, the IRS announced that HSA-qualified health plans would be allowed to pay for COVID-19 testing and treatment before the enrollee had met their deductible, without the health plan losing its HSA-qualified status.
-That guidance was expanded later in 2020 to clarify that a full testing panel, including flu, norovirus, and RSV, could be covered without the plan using its HDHP status.
+In March 2020, the IRS announced that HSA-qualified health plans would be allowed to pay for COVID-19 testing and treatment before the enrollee had met their deductible, without the health plan losing its HSA-qualified status.4 That guidance was expanded later in 2020 to clarify that a full testing panel, including flu, norovirus, and RSV, could be covered without the plan using its HDHP status.5

-But the IRS has issued updated guidance to clarify that this flexibility continues only through the end of 2024.
-After that, a plan that covers COVID testing or treatment before the minimum HDHP deductible is met would fail to be an HDHP.
+But the IRS issued updated guidance in 2023 to clarify that this flexibility would only continue through the end of 2024.6 Starting in 2025, a plan that pays for COVID testing or treatment before the minimum HDHP deductible is met would fail to be an HDHP.7

 Coverage of COVID testing and vaccines

 COVID vaccines still have to be covered at no cost to the enrollee — that did not change with the end of the public health emergency, and it applies to all non-grandfathered health plans, including HDHPs.
-But now that the public health emergency has ended, health plans can require their members to use in-network providers when obtaining vaccines.
+But as noted above, there is some uncertainty about the future of COVID vaccine coverage under the second Trump administration.8

 Cost-sharing for treatment of COVID-19

-Although the IRS allowed HDHPs to cover COVID treatment without a deductible, the federal government never required health plans to cover COVID treatment without cost-sharing, and neither did most states (keeping in mind that treatment is not the same thing as testing and vaccinations; testing had to be covered without cost-sharing during the pubic health emergency, and vaccines still have to be covered without cost-sharing).
+Although the IRS allowed HDHPs to cover COVID treatment without a deductible, the federal government never required health plans to cover COVID treatment without cost-sharing, and neither did most states.

 Some health plans – including some HDHPs – opted to waive cost-sharing for COVID treatment in 2020, but this had mostly ended by 2021, once COVID vaccinations became widely available.
 If you get COVID and need treatment, you should generally expect to have to meet your plan’s regular cost-sharing obligations.